 The preliminary construction costs for the Crossing practical alternatives were developed jointly with the U.S. Study Team.
 Engineers from both Canadian and U.S. Teams undertook a Bridge Type Study that considered numerous options for cable stayed and/or suspension bridges at each crossing location.
-Refer to the Bridge Type Study Report, Second Revision, July 2007 for preliminary construction cost estimates of the Crossing practical alternatives.
+Based on this report, four bridge options were advanced through a Conceptual Engineering phase.
+Refer to the Bridge Type Study Report, Second Revision, July 2007 and Bridge Conceptual Engineering Report, Rev1, February 2008.

-The objective of this report is to provide reasonable basis for a construction cost comparison of practical alternatives.
+The objective of this report is to provide reasonable basis for a construction cost comparison of practical alternatives for the Access Road and Plaza.
 This will provide useful input to the environmental assessment and evaluation.